 We believe there is a significant opportunity to expand usage of our platform outside of North America.
-Revenue, as determined based on the billing address of our customers, from regions outside of North America was approximately 28% and 24% of total revenue for the six months ended June 30, 2021 and 2020, respectively.
-In addition, we have made and plan to continue to make significant investments to expand geographically, particularly in Europe, the Middle East, Africa and in the Asia Pacific region.
+Revenue, as determined based on the billing address of our customers, from regions outside of North America was approximately 28% of total revenue for the three months ended March 31, 2022 and 2021.
+In addition, we have made and plan to continue to make significant investments to expand geographically, particularly in EMEA and APAC.
 Although these investments may adversely affect our operating results in the near term, we believe that they will contribute to our long-term growth.
-Beyond North America, we have sales presence internationally, including in Dublin, London, Amsterdam, Paris, Singapore, Sydney, Seoul and Tokyo.
+Beyond North America, we now have sales presence internationally, including in Amsterdam, Dublin, London, Paris, Seoul, Singapore, Sydney, and Tokyo.